 - Wait until the sun drops.
 It’s never a good idea to use fertilizers on your lawn in the midday heat, because they may burn the grass.

 - Apply your chosen iron-rich fertilizer onto your lawn, aiming to do it as evenly as possible.
-A spreader is a good idea to ensure even application for granules on the grass, but with liquid iron, you’ll need a sprayer.
+A broadcast spreader is a good idea to ensure even application for granules on the grass, but with liquid iron, you’ll need a backpack sprayer.